 Here are 10 things to know about protecting your baby from the sun.
-From sunscreen to treating heat rash, we’re here to help keep your baby’s skin safe.
+From child safe sunscreen to treating heat rash, we’re here to help keep your baby’s skin safe.
 Skin protection is an all year round thing for babies, with extra caution needed for summer or vacation.

 1- Baby skin and sunlight

 Babies should be kept out of direct sunlight until they’re 6 months old, according to the American Academy of Pediatrics.